runtimeverification/wasm-semantics/media/201912-dlab-reverse-bytes-blog.md

 In the figure, boxes represent different _artifacts_ that our produced during the verification process, while connecting lines represent _transformations_ from one kind of artifact into another.
-Double connecting lines represent transformations that preserve all esssential information;
+Double connecting lines represent transformations that preserve all essential information;
 they are supposed to be reminiscent of the equality symbol (=) from mathematics.
-These lines are annotated by the _entity_ needed to perform the desired transformation.
+All lines are annotated by the _entity_ needed to perform the desired transformation.
 Let us define the various artifacts and entities that appear in our figure:

 1. **requirements**: a human language document that describes what our system should do;